databrickslabs/dlt-meta/demo/README.md

  5. [Silver Fanout Demo](#silver-fanout-demo): This demo showcases the implementation of fanout architecture in the silver layer.
  6. [Apply Changes From Snapshot Demo](#Apply-changes-from-snapshot-demo): This demo showcases the implementation of ingesting from snapshots in bronze layer

+The source argument is optional for the demos.

 # DAIS 2023 DEMO